Business Operator to Business Owner: How to Increase More Freedom as an Entrepreneur

 When I am talking to a new business owner, they almost always say that they are the owner or founder of their business.
 Although true, I oftentimes have to explain how they are really more of an operator first, owner second.

 Owner- A true leader of an organization.
-An owner is one who spends their time learning about his/her employees, creating a culture and looking strategically at the future.
+An owner spends their time learning about his/her employees, creating a culture, and looking strategically at the future.

 To be clear, both of these roles are extremely important.
 And most people have to spend a few years at least wearing both hats.

-The reason for this is because operating a business has so many moving parts, which makes it nearly impossible to have the freedom you desire without delegating operations.
-There are certain businesses that can operate small and mighty with the owner still being an operator, but they typically have to have solid processes and usually have some sort of ceiling.
+The reason for this is that operating a business has so many moving parts, which makes it nearly impossible to have the freedom you desire without delegating operations.
+Certain businesses can operate small and mighty with the owner still being an operator, but they typically have to have solid processes and usually have some sort of ceiling.

 4 Tips to Make the Owner Shift